jrief/django-formset/docs/source/richtext.rst

 The class :class:`formset.richtext.controls.TextColor` can be used to mark text in different colors.
 It offers two different modes: Styles and CSS classes.
-When used with styles, the control element must be initialized with colors in rgb format, for instance
+When used with styles, the control element must be initialized with colors in rgb format, for instance:

 .. code-block:: python

     TextColor(['rgb(255, 0, 0)', 'rgb(0, 255, 0)', 'rgb(0, 0, 255)'])

-this will offer text in three colors, red, green and blue.
+This will offer text in three colors, red, green and blue.
 When used with classes, the control element must be initialized with arbitrary CSS classes, for instance

 .. code-block:: python